You don't have to just live with your trauma.

 EMDR is widely applicable to trauma, phobias, and unresolved feelings from last week or decades ago.
 EMDR can help decrease the impact of:

-EMDR looks different with each person, but always involves the use of bilateral stimulation (visual, auditory, or tactile) while a therapist guides you through reminders of the trauma toward resolution.
-Some people see resolution in as little as one session, while more complex traumas can take longer.
+EMDR looks different with each person, but always involves the use of bilateral stimulation (usually side-to-side eye movement) while a therapist guides you through reminders of the trauma toward resolution.
+Single-incident or simple traumas sometimes see resolution in as little as a few sessions, while more complex traumas can take longer.

 If you're curious about what EMDR can do for you, let's chat.